vyca2017/content/content/tutorials/clients/apollo-vs-relay/relay-vs-apollo.md

    }
    ```

-   The reason for this is that Relay can efficiently fetch a node by its ID after it was mutated.
+   The reason for this is that Relay can efficiently fetch a node by its ID after it was mutated and generally brings further performance benefits when working with the data graph.

 2. The ability to query the data graph using a root field called `viewer` that contains all other fields as children